-Summary scores on the 2 instruments were calculated for children and parents and score distribution screened for normality.
-Internal consistency was examined using Cronbach alpha coefficients[14].
-Paired-samples t-tests were used to compare the means scores for children and parents.
+Summary scores on the two instruments were calculated for children and parents and score distribution screened for normality.
+Internal consistency was examined using Cronbach α coefficients.
+Paired-samples t tests were used to compare the means scores for children and parents.

-Agreement between child and parent scores on the 2 instruments was assessed using the Bland-Altman method of limits of agreement (LOAs)[15]and Intraclass Correlation Coefficients (ICCs).
-The variation in child-parent agreement was examined by children's socio-demographic factors (child age, gender, ethnicity and socio-economic status using the Index of Multiple Deprivation [IMD] based on the UK postal code[16]) and clinical characteristics (i.e. VI level, progression and time of onset).
-To calculate the ICCs corresponding to these variables, in keeping with extant literature on child-parent agreement in paediatric HRQoL[5], a two-way mixed model (absolute agreement, single measure) was used, applying previously defined categories for the magnitude of agreement (\leq 0.40= poor to fair, 0.41-0.60=moderate, 0.61-0.80=good, 0.81<=excellent)[17].
+Agreement between child and parent scores on the two instruments was assessed using the Bland-Altman method of limits of agreement (LOAs)15 and Intraclass Correlation Coefficients (ICCs).
+The variation in child-parent agreement was examined by children's sociodemographic factors (child age, gender, ethnicity and socioeconomic status using the Index of Multiple Deprivation based on the UK postal code16) and clinical characteristics (ie, VI level, progression and time of onset).
+To calculate the ICCs corresponding to these variables, in keeping with extant literature on child-parent agreement in paediatric HRQoL,5 a two-way mixed model (absolute agreement, single measure) was used, applying previously defined categories for the magnitude of agreement (≤0.40=poor to fair, 0.41-0.60=moderate, 0.61-0.80=good, 0.81<excellent).17

-Before calculating the summary scores, we carried out multiple regression-based imputation[18] to replace the missing score data (threshold for missing data of <20% at item level and <25% at person level[12]).
-We report pooled mean score estimates across the multiple imputed datasets (5 imputations).
-The Bland-Altman comparisons, t-tests and ICCs were done across all the imputed datasets.
-As there were no significant variations between the results from different datasets we report the estimates and plots using the first imputed dataset only[19].
+Before calculating the summary scores, we carried out multiple regression-based imputation 18 to replace the missing score data (threshold for missing data of <20% at item level and

-Analyses were performed using SPSS (Version 21.0).
+<25% at person level12).
+We report pooled mean score estimates across the multiple imputed datasets (five imputations).
+The Bland-Altman comparisons, t tests and ICCs were done across all the imputed datasets.
+As there were no significant variations between the results from different datasets, we report the estimates and plots using the first imputed data set only.19

-RESULTS
+Analyses were performed using SPSS (V.21.0).

-Participants
+RESULTS Participants

-99 families consented/assented to participation.
-82% of parent responders were mothers and 85.4% from white ethnic majority backgrounds.
+Ninety-nine families consented/assented to participation.
+Eighty-two per cent of parent responders were mothers and 85.4% from white ethnic majority backgrounds.